Niels-Be/node-bluez/API.md

 #### Agent

-A Agent is required for pairing with devices.
+An Agent is required for pairing with devices.

 This default implementation accepts every pair request and has the passkey `1234`